cegvist/docs.wappalyzer.com/api/basics.md

 | `429`     | Usage plan quota exceeded                                               |

 ::: tip
-In less common scenarios, other [response codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) may be used.
+In less common scenarios, other status codes may be used.
 To verify if a request was successful, check for a `2xx` code.
 A `4xx` code indicates a problem with the request.
 A `5xx` code means a server-side error occurred.
 :::